mixu/distsysbook/input/2_abstractions.md

 # %chapter_number%.
 Up and down the level of abstraction

-In this chapter, we'll travel up and down the level of abstraction; look at some impossibility results (CAP and FLP) and then travel back down for the sake of performance.
+In this chapter, we'll travel up and down the level of abstraction, look at some impossibility results (CAP and FLP), and then travel back down for the sake of performance.

 If you've done any programming, the idea of levels of abstraction is probably familiar to you.
 You'll always work at some level of abstraction, interface with a lower level layer through some API, and probably provide some higher-level API or user interface to your users.
 The seven-layer [OSI model of computer networking](http://en.wikipedia.org/wiki/OSI_model) is a good example of this.